lokraszewski/ccrc/README.md

 * Implement the fast algorithm based on a look-up table.
 * Consider removing the need to instanciate the object before getting a CRC.
 * Add std containers support (std::array && std::vector).
+* Add benchmarking.
+Currently considering [Google Benchmark](https://github.com/google/benchmark).
+This is for comparison of slow and fast algorithms but also for any future code changes (part of testing).

 ## License